jack-stasevich/ReadMe/README.md

 # Rolland-Garros v.2 iOS

-_Rolland-Garrod_ is the official iOS application of the Rolland-Garrod tournament.
+_Rolland-Garros_ is the official iOS application of the Rolland-Garros tournament.

 # Demo-Preview